Contents

 Yes, Tower Bridge has a unique drawbridge design.
 Its bascules can be raised to allow tall ships to pass through the River Thames.
 It's one of the few bridges in the world that can do this.

-What's the significance of the high-level walkways on Tower Bridge?
+What's the significance of the high-level walkways?

 The high-level walkways offer panoramic views of London and are an iconic feature of Tower Bridge.
 Visitors can enjoy spectacular vistas of the city from these walkways.